PyDEF/hylight/docs/_sources/index.rst.txt

 ````````

 Hylight is written and maintained by the PyDEF team.
-The source code for Hylight is distributed under the GPLv3_ license.
+The source code for Hylight is distributed under the EUPL_ license.
+This is a non viral copyleft license, to be compared to MPL, but, unlike the
+MPL it is available in all official languages of the EU, including authors own
+language, french.
 This documentation is distributed under CC-BY_ license.

 Citing Hylight
 ``````````````

-If you ever use Hylight for a published scientific work, we would ask you to cite the related paper [Hylight]_.
+If you ever use Hylight for a published scientific work, we ask that you cite the related paper [Hylight]_.

 Content
 -------